 Not compatible: Reason uses a special way to communicate with external MIDI devices that renders it unusable with our companion app Lié.
 We have been in contact with Propellerhead: Unfortunately, there is no workaround for this at the moment.

 Lié is not tested in non-listed DAWs, but it could work.
 We cannot guarantee a solution for issues in unsupported DAWs or DAWs with known issues.

 Lié itself has no copy protection.
-Our factory sounds are all based on UVI Workstation however.
-UVI uses PACE iLok for anti-piracy purposes.
+Our factory sounds are all based on UVI Workstation, which does use PACE iLok for anti-piracy purposes.
 You don't need an actual iLok dongle, since its license is directly activated on your computer.
 The free iLok License Manager is recommended for comfortably managing one's licenses.
-It will also allow for activation of additional sound expansions or instruments you might want to acquire in the future (e.g. our Arché Collection). iLok License Manager is included in the Lié Windows installer, but is an optional download for Mac users.
+It will also allow for the activation of additional sound expansions or instruments you might want to acquire in the future (e.g. our Arché Collection). iLok License Manager is included in the Lié Windows installer but is an optional download for Mac users.